Artesians/TCL/characters/pyro/bennett.md

 * CD is reduced by 50%
 * Bennett will not be launched by the explosion of Passion Overload: Charge Level 2.
+* This effect is tied to bennett's buff, not the field it's self.
 {% endtab %}
 {% endtabs %}